 - Make sure your baby is able to sit steadily, and sits upright when she’s eating.
 Ensure she can use her hands and arms freely

 - Cut fruit into little pieces, even small fruit such as grapes.
-Grapes are often a favourite food of babies, but are known to be a choking risk if not chopped up.
-They should always be chopped lengthwise rather than across the middle
+Grapes are often a favourite food of babies, but are known to be a choking risk if not chopped up

 - Never give your baby whole nuts